idaholab/moose/framework/doc/content/source/systems/NonlinearSystem.md

   nl_abs_tol = 1e-10
 ```

-This solver strategy can be very efficient when solving a problem on a
+This solver strategy can be very effective when the system Jacobian
-desktop or workstation computer (i.e. not on a cluster).
-However, it
-is a heuristic -- the efficiency of the approach and the optimal value
-of `reuse_preconditioner_max_its` will vary greatly depending on the type of
-physics you are solving and on how quickly the structure of the problem
+does not change very much from nonlinear iteration to nonlinear iteration
-changes from load step to load step.
+and/or from time step to time step.
+The heuristic is also most effective

-On larger machines reusing the AMG preconditioner provided by BoomerAMG
-may be a way to increase the efficiency of the overall simulation.
-Again,
-this is a heuristic and the effectiveness of the approach and good values
-of `reuse_preconditioner_max_its` are going to vary.
+when the cost of solving the linearized system is a large fraction of
+the total simulation time.
+As such, it can be especially beneficial
+when using an expensive preconditioner, like a direct solver, as shown
+in this example.